Right-sized Legal: Understanding Your Client’s Needs

 Kevin Vela is a founding partner at Vela | Wood P.C., a boutique law firm with offices in Dallas and Austin.
 He focuses his practice in the areas of venture financing, fund formation, and M&A activities.
 In recent years, he has represented both startups and investors in over $100 million in venture financing.
 Kevin is a founding member of The Dallas Angel Network, a non-profit organization dedicated to connecting entrepreneurs with angel investors in Dallas, and he co-manages Blossom Street Ventures, a Dallas based venture capital fund that is currently on its third fund.
 Kevin was named a 2014, 2015, 2016, 2017 Super Lawyers Rising Star and was honored by D Magazine as a Best Lawyer in Dallas for 2016.

 Scott Craig is a partner in the Austin office of Wilson Sonsini Goodrich & Rosati.
 His practice primarily consists of mergers and acquisitions, private company equity and debt financing, public offerings (including the initial public offering of Rackspace Hosting in August 2008), and general corporate and securities law.

 Before attending law school, Scott worked for three years as a management consultant for Manhattan Associates, a supply-chain and warehouse-management consulting and software company.

-The courses you take with EBA, upon approval by the State Bar of Texas MCLE, will count toward your New York CLE requirement under New York's Approved Jurisdiction policy.
+Because this course has received approval by the State Bar of Texas MCLE, will count toward your New York CLE requirement under New York’s Approved Jurisdiction policy.
 To read the policy in full, please see the New York CLE Board website.

 Many other states will allow attorneys to receive CLE credit by listening to courses approved in these states.
 Please speak with your state's board of CLE to ensure that they will accept credit from an out of state provider in one of these states.